 There are three types of history calculations:

-- History calculations can be used to calculate numeric values using historic data entered by a user in answer to fields in the form.
+- History calculations can be used to calculate numeric values using historic data entered by someone in answer to fields in the form.
 For example, the history calculation could use a formula that returns the sum of historical data entered in a numeric field for a specific period as well as the current data entered in the field.

 - History text calculations can be used to calculate values using historic data entered by a user in answer to fields in the form and return the results in text format.
 For example, the history text calculation could use a formula that displays "This is an excellent result" if the data entered in a numeric field in the current form is higher than the average historic data for that field.

 - Historical date calculations can be used to calculate date values that match queries about historic data entered by a user in answer to fields in the form.
 For example, the historical date calculation field could use a formula that returns the date of the maximum historic value entered for a numeric field.
+Note that History date calculations do not recognize dates in text type fields (single line text or paragraph) so you should instead reference a Date field or Date calculation.

 Syntax for history calculations